avsm/oxcaml-icfp-tutorial/slides/index.md

 {pause}

-2. Update the code to allocated the array on the stack
+2. Update the code to allocate the array on the stack

 {pause up}